Varun0157/SeaShell/README.md

 ___
 # Limitations
 - Tokenising the input always leads to limitations.
 Eg: we cannot directly navigate to a file that has spaces in it's name because our shell will assume that two arguments were passed to navigate to.
 Also, it leads to improper echo outputs when echo contains a strict string which has delimiters within it.
-- Custom commands do not separate background execution, and the character & is intentionally treated purely as & and not as a special character denoting background execution for them.
+- Custom commands do not support background execution, and the character & is intentionally treated purely as & and not as a special character denoting background execution for them.
 - Single quote structures not adequately accounted for, although double quote structures are.
-- The same command in a different form may be misinterpreted.
-This is mentioned in detail below.
 ___
 ___
-# The Unique Factor
-If nothing else is read, read this.
-- All commands are stored in a cleanly formatted, equivalent manner, performing similar pre-processing as bash for commands.
-Thus, any value withing strings, has strings omitted and is re-embedded into the string to be treated on it's own.
-- All commands are stored in the format:

-    `command args "< inputRedir" "> outputRedir" | ...`

-    Thus, even if different commands have the same action with respect to redirection, they are stored equivalently.
-    So: `echo   "hello" > a.txt` and `echo>a.txt hello` are stored as one and the same in pastevents.
-Both of the above points were an attempt to solve Q90 in the doubts document, which we were told not to solve due to the implementational burden.
-But, I thought it would improve my shell so I went ahead and did it.
-#### The Consequence
-- Commands that are dependent on strings do not execute properly from `pastevents execute <index>` because it is stored in pastevents without the strings for the above reason.
-    `echo "hello world" | sed "s/ //g"` is stored as `echo hello world | sed s/ //g`.
-But, I do not believe that this is a penalisable consequence, because even handling strings was not a requirement in the shell, so commands like this are not expected to run anyway.
-Thus, `pastevents execute <index>` may not work in this specific case.